pgcentralfoundation/pgrx/DESIGN-DECISIONS.md

 freed (via `pfree()`) when the `PgBox` instance is dropped.

 The `WhoAllocated` trait is a Zero Sized Type (ZST) and incurs no runtime overhead in terms of memory or branching -- the compiler takes care of the implementation details through monomorphization.
+Additionally, `PgBox` itself is only the size of a pointer.

 Functions such as `::alloc<T>()` exist (which delegate to `palloc()`) to create a new `PgBox` wrapping a pointer to a specific type.